karlvr/consistent.js/README.md

 You can also include `label` and `disabled` properties in the objects to set those properties in the created options.

-You can of course bind the selected option as well, e.g. `scope.product = "Bucket";`.
+You can of course bind the selected option as well, e.g. `scope.product = "bucket";`.

 ### Events